Learning General Representation of 12-Lead Electrocardiogram with a Joint-Embedding Predictive Architecture: Methodology

+Motivated by these observations, we introduce Cross-Pattern Attention (CroPA), a masked self-attention mechanism that imposes an inductive bias by restricting attention to clinically relevant patches.
+Specifically, a patch \(x_{c,i}\) attends to another patch \(x_{c',i'}\) if and only if either (1) they belong to the same lead (\(c = c'\)), or (2) they are in the same temporal space (\(i = i'\)) (see Section \ref{sec:teacher,student,predictor} for notations).

-By incorporating this inductive bias, CroPA helps the model focus on relevant intra-lead relationships, reducing interference from unrelated signals across different channels and time points.
-Compared to the standard self-attention mechanism, which treat all patches equally, CroPA reflects a structured approach that mirrors the process of multi-lead signal interpretation, leading to improved performance in downstream tasks.
+This design aligns with how ECG signals are clinically interpreted, where intra-lead and temporally adjacent signals are most relevant.
+By incorporating this inductive bias, CroPA focuses on relevant intra-lead relationships, reducing interference from unrelated signals across other channels and temporal spaces.
+Unlike standard self-attention, which treats all patches equally, CroPA adopts a structured approach that mirrors the clinical interpretation process, leading to improved performance on downstream tasks as demonstrated in Section \ref{exp:cropa}.